-Segment Key Projects Brief Summary of Scope of Work (a) Commercial Northpoint City Supply and installation of timber doors and architectural works DISTRii Singapore Supply of interior fitting-out works Capri by Fraser China Square Supply of interior fitting-out works Woodlands Care Home Supply and installation of timber doors and joinery works CapitaSpring (Office Tower) Supply and installation of ceiling works PLUS Building Supply of A&A works 79 Robinson Road (previously known as CPF Building) Supply and installation of ceiling and partition works and joinery work CapitaSpring (Citadines Raffles Place) Supply and installation of interior fitting-out works National University of Singapore ("NUS") Supply and installation of ceiling and partition works NUHkids Specialist Centre Supply of interior fitting-out works National Cancer Centre Singapore Supply and installation of joinery works NUS Prince George Park Residences ("NUS-PGPR") Supply and installation of joinery works Nexus International School (Singapore) ("NISS") Supply and installation of ceiling and partition works TimMac @ Kranji Supply and installation of ceiling and partition works, doors and interior fitting-out works Maxwell Chambers Supply of A&A works
+Segment Key Projects Brief Summary of Scope of Work (a) Commercia Northpoint City Supply and installation of timber doors and architectural works DISTRii Singapore Supply of interior fitting-out works Capri by Fraser China Square Supply of interior fitting-out works Woodlands Care Home Supply and installation of timber doors and joinery works CapitaSpring (Office Tower) Supply and installation of ceiling works PLUS Building Supply of A&A works 79 Robinson Road (previously known as CPF Building) Supply and installation of ceiling and partition works and joinery work CapitaSpring (Citadines Raffles Place) Supply and installation of interior fitting-out works National University of Singapore ("NUS") Supply and installation of ceiling and partition works NUHkids Specialist Centre Supply of interior fitting-out works National Cancer Centre Singapore Supply and installation of joinery works NUS Prince George Park Residences ("NUS-PGPR") Supply and installation of joinery works Nexus International School (Singapore) ("NISS") Supply and installation of ceiling and partition works TimMac @ Kranji Supply and installation of ceiling and partition works, doors and interior fitting-out works Maxwell Chambers Supply of A&A works

-Segment Key Projects Brief Summary of Scope of Work (b) Residential Seaside Residences Rivertrees Residences Avenue South Residence Park Colonial The Antares Supply and installation of Carpentry Products (c) Showflats The Clement Canopy North Park Residences Jervois Mansions One Pearl Bank The Hyde Amber 45 Piermont Grand Executive Condominium ("EC") Clavon Parc Greenwich EC Supply for design and construction of temporary show flat and sales gallery LINQ at Beauty World can range up to cts vary in sizes.
-For the above commercia S\$17.5 million.
-For residential projects, our and for showflats, the contract sums awarde r contract sums awarded can range up
+Segment Key Projects Brief Summary of Scope of Work (b) Residential Seaside Residences Rivertrees Residences Avenue South Residence Park Colonial The Antares Supply and installation of Carpentry Products (c) Showflats The Clement Canopy North Park Residences Jervois Mansions One Pearl Bank The Hyde Amber 45 Piermont Grand Executive Condominium ("EC") Clavon Parc Greenwich EC LINQ at Beauty World Supply for design and construction of temporary show flat and sales gallery

+The above projects vary in sizes.
+For the above commercial projects, our contract sums awarded can range up to S\$17.5 million.
+For residential projects, our contract sums awarded can range up to S\$6.5 million and for showflats, the contract sums awarded range up to S\$2.8 million.